May the God of hope fill us with all joy and peace in believing,

 For the kingdom, the power, and the glory are yours now and forever.

 We thank God for what we have and pray for what we need.

-Today we pray for ourselves, that God would give us his Spirit to help us live a life marked by holiness.
-In our local church, we ask God to bless people preparing to come to worship tomorrow, and support for those who who can’t be at church because of illness or age.
-In our world, we pray for health professionals and those who act as carers to family and friends.
+Today we pray for ourselves, that God would keep us strong in prayer.
+In our local church, we ask God to support those whose family members or friends have died recently.
+In our world, we pray for people looking for work in our local community.
 We remember before God those who have asked for our prayers, or who are in need of them.